 Instructions

-- Toss the cubed tomatoes with balsamic vinegar, olive oil, salt, and pepper.
-Spread the tomatoes in a single layer on a baking sheet.
+- Toss the cubed tomatoes with balsamic vinegar, olive oil, salt, pepper and sugar.

 - Roast in a 350 degree oven for 20-25 minutes or until lightly browned.
 Remove from oven and allow to cool.